UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/3-raw_data.md

 A common alternative for analyses such as RAD-seq or GBS-seq, where population level data is being sequenced using a reduced representation approach.
 In these strategies, a *barcode* is added *in-line* and is directly next to the restriction site used to fragment the data (if a restriction enzyme approach was used for fragmentation).
 These barcodes are included next to the genomic sequence, and will be present in either or both the forward or reverse reads, depending on the barcoding strategy being used.
-A single barcode is shown in B) of the following image (taken from https://rnaseq.uoregon.edu/), whilst a single index is shown in C).
+A single barcode is shown in B) of the following image (taken from https://rnaseq.uoregon.edu/), while a single index is shown in C).

 ![](../images/libprep.jpg)

 ## FASTQ File Format

 As the sequences are extended during the sequencing reaction, an image is recorded which is effectively a movie or series of frames at which the addition of bases is recorded and detected.
 We mostly don’t deal with these image files, but will handle data generated from these in *FASTQ* format, which can commonly have the file suffix .fq or .fastq.
-As these files are often very large, they will often be zipped using `gzip` or `bzip`.
-Whilst we would instinctively want to unzip these files using the command gunzip, most NGS tools are able to work with zipped FASTQ files, so decompression (or extraction) is usually unnecessary.
+As these files are often very large, they will often be zipped using `gzip` or `bzip`. while we would instinctively want to unzip these files using the command gunzip, most NGS tools are able to work with zipped FASTQ files, so decompression (or extraction) is usually unnecessary.
 This can save considerable hard drive space, which is an important consideration when handling NGS datasets as the quantity of data can easily push your storage capacity to it’s limit.

 We should still have a terminal open from the previous section and, if necessary, use the `cd` command to make sure you are in the home (`~/`) directory.
 The command `zcat` unzips a file and prints the output to the terminal, or standard output (`stdout`).
 If we did this to these files, we would see a stream of data whizzing past in the terminal, but instead we can just pipe the output of zcat to the command head to view the first 8 lines of a file.